The Escarpment Te Muna Road Vineyard

 The climate is cool with summer days rarely exceeding 30º centigrade.
 This allows the grapes to ripen very slowly and to develop pure, powerful fruit characters with finely textured tannins.
 The rainfall is the lowest in the North Island averaging about 700mm per annum with very stable weather patterns particularly during autumn, the all-important harvest period.

+Kupe Pinot Noir is made entirely from the home block first planted in 1999 and situated on Te Muna Road.
+The alluvial gravels on the Martinborough terrace provide a distinctive character that sets a benchmark for New Zealand Pinot Noir.
 An innovative planting in Escarpment’s Te Muna Road vineyard.
-A high density planting gives a unique opportunity for Abel clone to express its self in a distinctive manner.
-The 1.8ha site surrounds the Huangarua escarpment relying on a soil type laid down by the river circa 75,000 years ago.
-The combination of deep alluvial gravels, own rooted plants with very high leaf to fruit ratios and Martinborough’s warm dry summers creates wines of exceptional power and style.
+The site surrounds the Huangarua escarpment relying on a soil type laid down by the river circa 75,000 years ago.
+The combination of deep alluvial gravels and Martinborough’s warm dry summers creates wines of exceptional power and style.
 This combined with essentially traditional winemaking techniques secures Kupe as the signature wine for Escarpment’s Pinot Noir endeavours.
-It is at the vanguard of Pinot Noir style in New Zealand
+It is at the vanguard of Pinot Noir style in New Zealand.
+Read more about Kupe Pinot Noir here.

 Te Rehua Vineyard

-Planted on the Martinborough Terrace alluvial gravels in 1989 by Graham and Gill Cleland this 2ha site is one of the finest in the district.
-It consistently produces wines with pure expressive Martinborough style.
-Vine age, good shelter and a blend of UCD Davis clones 5, 6 and 13 merge into classic wines of great depth and character.
-The hallmark of this vineyard is the savory, earthy undertones combining with beautiful ripe black, red and green fruit flavours which are always expressed in the resulting Pinot Noirs.
+Planted on the Martinborough Terrace alluvial gravels, this Single Vineyard Pinot Noir's hallmark is the savory, earthy undertones combining with beautiful ripe black, red and green fruit flavours which are always expressed in the resulting Pinot Noirs.
 These characters are consistent from year to year ensuring the Terroir is paramount in the bottle.
+Read more about Kiwa Pinot Noir here.